opencog/docker/README.md

 script. `docker-build.sh -h` for help, and `docker-build.sh -a` to download everything.

+### Obsolete demos
+If you have been sent here, and cannot find what you were told about, look in the [archive](archive) directory.
+It contains copies of all of the unsupported, abandond and obsolete projects that were once a part of OpenCog.

 ### OpenCog demo
 The [lang-pairs](opencog/lang-pairs) container hosts a stand-alone word-pair visualization demo.
 If you have some files containing